SingAREN/Data-Mover-Challenge/rootless-docker-centos.md

 ## Uninstall

-When finished, please run cleanup rootless Docker:
+When finished, please help to clean up the rootless Docker setup:

     $ dockerd-rootless-setuptool.sh uninstall